-, international stone sculptors have been invited every two years to the quarry of Tjodalyng/Larvik in southern Norway, to work sculptural with the local blue-crystalline Larvikite.
+Since 1985, international stone sculptors have been invited every two years to the quarry of Tjodalyng/Larvik in southern Norway, to work sculptural with the local blue-crystalline Larvikite.
 The content of the Symposium Norge is based on the original and non-profit stone sculptor symposium of the 1960s and follows the tradition of offering artists the freedom to work collectively and away from studio- and commercial requirements.
 A scholarship for travel, accommodation, as well as the provision of a workplace and Larvikite material is intended to enable free and intensive work.
-The workplace is located directly in the Larvikite quarry Stålaker and t
+The workplace is located directly in the Larvikite quarry Stålaker and the artist comes to the stone and encounters industry, nature and new artistic challenges.
+We have invited nine international stone sculptors to our next Symposium`24 with a focus on individual artistic positions and cultural exchanges, the opportunity for dialogue and communal living and working.

-The 20th International Larvikite Sculpture Symposium 2022
+The 21th International Larvikite Sculpture Symposium 2024

-After 2019 and a break of three years, the Symposium Norge celebrated its 20th anniversary in 2022 and in collaboration with the stone industry of Lundhs AS and the Kunstfelt Stålaker, nine sculptors were invited to the International Larvikite Sculpture Symposium`22.
+In collaboration with the stone industry of Lundhs AS and the Kunstfelt Stålaker, nine sculptors were invited to the International Larvikite Sculpture Symposium`24.
+The resulting sculptures can be visited at the Stålaker Sculpture Park.

 The Symposium house and the Stålaker quarry